FillyLumi/PlugDjButBad/README.md

 5. **Wait for the deployment.** After a minute or two, a green "Your site is live" banner should appear on the Pages settings screen.
 The site will be served at `https://fillylumi.github.io/PlugDjButBad`.
-6. **Share the link.** Visitors who know the control code can open the DJ booth and push a new video ID.
-Everyone on the page at that moment jumps to the new video instantly.
-People who join later will stick with whatever is in their local storage (or the default station) until you push again.
+6. **Share the link.** Visitors who know the control code can open the DJ booth and add videos to the queue.
+The current song always finishes first, then the room automatically advances to the next entry.
+Moderators can also skip the current song, reorder the queue, or remove an entry entirely.
+   Enter the correct control code once and those extra buttons stay unlocked for the rest of your session.
+People who join later won't see previously broadcast queue updates—they'll start from the default video or whatever their browser remembered from the last visit.

 ## Limitations